How to be a criminal in Crimson Desert: Best Items to Steal, Bounties, Penalties

 The source gives you a big clue as to the value of a given item.
 Something locked inside a fancy cabinet with a puzzle on it is going to be more valuable than anything else in the building.
 Larger estates often have secret passages or special locked doors, and you’ll often find the best goodies there, too.

-Regardless, I don’t think either is guaranteed to be worthwhile, and I don’t recommend stealing anything that isn’t worth at least 1-2 silver.
+Regardless, I don’t think either is guaranteed to be worthwhile, and I don’t recommend stealing anything that doesn’t stack to be worth at least 1-2 silver.
 As you accrue more wealth throughout the game, raise your minimum standard in kind.

-Nice jewelry boxes, strongboxes, and other such containers pretty consistently have something decent in them (you can open them in your Inventory like bags of coins), at least to where you’ll break even.
+Jewelry Boxes, Strongboxes, and Wooden Boxes consistently have something decent in them (you can open them in your Inventory like bags of coins), at least to where you’ll break even.

 The type of box is indicative of what’s inside.
 No one is putting a priceless diamond necklace in a cardboard box, so make sure the boxes are at least somewhat elaborate.

-By the same token, there are also a few items that don’t seem like they’d be worth much but are, in fact, worth quite a bit of coin.
-The most notable example I’ve come across is the statuette, “Woman Holding a Water Bottle”.
+There are also a few items that don’t seem like they’d be worth much but are, in fact, worth quite a bit of coin.
+The most notable example I’ve come across is the statuette, “Woman Holding a Water Bottle”, which is worth several Silver.

 Equipment and Knowledge are pretty consistently worth picking up, so long as you don’t recognize it as one of the cheapo generic types, like Bekker or Glenmore.
 By Knowledge, I mean things like recipes, books, and treasure maps.

-Those little pieces of paper have consumable information on them and then you can sell them to a vendor, often for a nice chunk of change.
+Those little pieces of paper have consumable information on them and then you can sell them to a vendor, often for a pretty penny.

 Selling Loot